andymotion/codingTasks/README.md

 ## Running the tests
 <br />
-To run the test download the code via the following link: x,y,z COMPLETE
+To run the test download the code via the following link: https://github.com/andymotion/codingTasks/tree/skyAutomationTask

+Click on Code drop-down list and select "Download Zip"

 <br />